 Normally the offending item will be easy to spot, but if not, mix up some washing up liquid into a spray bottle and spray it on.
 Any air leaking from the tyre will bubble up, leading you to the area.
 This is also useful if the air is leaking from the rim due to corrosion.

-How can I avoid punctures
+How can I avoid getting a puncture?

 Unfortunately, there is no surefire way to avoid a puncture, but there are some ways to try and reduce it.
 Often there is road debris found in the ‘Unswept areas of the road.
 These are the edges of the road near the kerbs, as anything that falls into the road gets brushed outwards by traffic.
 Therefore filtering on a motorcycle can put you in the at-risk areas of picking up a motorcycle tyre puncture.
 Next time you stop at a traffic light, have a glance at the kerb and see the build-up.